 iPhone Security Tips and Best Practices

-- Download Malwarebytes iOS security for threat and spam protection.
+- Download Malwarebytes iOS security for spam protection.

 - Activate two-factor authentication for your Apple ID.

 - Set a complex passcode (read more about password tips).

 - Only download iPhone apps from the App Store.

 - Activate automatic updates to gain the latest security patches.

 - Use Mail Privacy Protection to prevent email recipients from tracking you.

 - Enable Find My iPhone to locate your device in case you misplace it.